globalizejs/globalize/doc/api/message/message-formatter.md

 String or Array containing the path of the message content, eg.
 `"greetings/bye"`, or `[ "greetings", "bye" ]`.

-**isStructuredBidiText**
+**options** (optional)

+Options should be an Objects, where each property can be referenced by name.
+The possible property having name recognizable by messageFormatter is "setBiDiSupport".
-Boolean value indicating that Bidi structuring should be imposed on formatted message.
+It should have Boolean value indicating whether Bidi structuring is to be imposed on formatted message (like {"setBiDiSupport": true}).
 Special Unicode Bidi marks are inserted depending on locale in order to preserve the text flow of structured message which corresponds give local (from right-to-left for Bidi scripts like Arabic, Hebrew or Pharsi and left-to-right otherwise.